INTERESTING FACTS ABOUT MERCURY !!!

 Gravity is the invisible pulling force that works in space.
 Earth’s gravity is what keeps us on the ground.

 Mercury during the day is scorching hot, when temperatures are four or five times greater then the hottest places on Earth.
 However, owing to the fact it has a very thin atmosphere, it is not able to hold any heat from the Sun, so at night time Mercury plunges into a deep freeze.

 Due to the extreme conditions on Mercury, it is highly unlikely life could survive on the planet.

 Even though Mercury is closer to the Sun, Venus is actually hotter, because it has a thick atmosphere which traps the heat and keeps the planet nice and hot.
 This is called the greenhouse effect.

 Mercury, Venus, Earth and Mars are known as the Inner Planets, because they are the planets nearest the Sun.
-These planets are all made up of the same kind of materials -Rocks and Metals, while they also have a solid outer surface called the crust.
+These planets are all made up of the same kind of materials -rocks and metals, while they also have a solid outer surface called the crust.

-Because Mercury is the fastest planet as it moves around the Sun, it was named after the Roman messenger, God Mercury.
+As Mercury is the fastest planet as it moves around the Sun, it was named after the Roman messenger, God Mercury.
 Mercury was the god of travelers.

 All planets names were given by the Romans who knew of seven bright objects in the sky: the Sun, the Moon, and the five brightest planets.
 They named them after their most important Gods.